FixRM/D365Extensions/README.md

 Set of extension methods for Microsoft.Xrm.Sdk.EntityReference base class.
 At the moment just two simple but sometimes useful type conversion methods.

 ## [Query Extensions](../../wiki/Query-Extensions)
-Set of extension methods for Microsoft.Xrm.Sdk.QueryBase and derived classes.
-At the moment only paging improvements.
+Set of extension methods to support some expression-style/LINQ techniques while using QueryExpression/QueryByAttribute classes.

 # Contributing
 Please fill free to create issue if you find a bug or have an idea.
 PR's are welcomed as well! :) Help wanted in the following areas: